Hits Radio Herefordshire & Worcestershire: History

 In August 2022 ‘Radio Today’ announced that the ‘Radio Wyvern’ name is to return to the airwaves of Worcestershire following the rebrand of Youthcomm Radio will become Radio Wyvern from October, on FM, DAB and Online.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Free Radio would be rebranded as Hits Radio Herefordshire & Worcestershire from April 17th 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.

+On 20 March 2025, Bauer announced it would end its regional Hits Radio breakfast show for the West Midlands to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins were retained but the station's Birmingham studios were closed.

+The station's final regional programme aired on 6 June 2025.

 Programming

-All networked programming originates from Bauer’s Manchester studios.

-Regional programming, under the Hits at Breakfast banner, is produced and broadcast from Bauer’s Birmingham studios weekdays from 6-10am, presented by John Dalziel and Roisin McCourt.
+Hits Radio network programming is broadcast and produced from Bauer’s London headquarters or studios in Manchester & occasionally Newcastle.

 News

-Bauer's Birmingham newsroom broadcasts local news bulletins for Herefordshire and Worcestershire hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
+Hits Radio Herefordshire and Worcestershire broadcasts local news bulletins hourly from 6am-7pm on weekdays, from 7am-1pm on Saturdays and Sundays.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from Bauer's Leeds newsroom.
+National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.